Inaugural poet Amanda Gorman: 'Even as we grieved, we grew.' | Taiwan News | 2021/01/21

 To offer hope and laughter to ourselves."

-It was an extraordinary task for Gorman, the youngest by far of the poets who have read at presidential inaugurations since Kennedy invited Robert Frost in 1961, with other predecessors including Maya Angelou and Elizabeth Alexander.
+It was an extraordinary task for Gorman, who soon after finishing her poem helped inspire — along with Vice President Kamala Harris — the Twitter hashtag "#BlackGirlMagic and was being praised by former first lady Michelle Obama among others.
+Gorman is the youngest by far of the poets who have read at presidential inaugurations since Kennedy invited Robert Frost in 1961, with other predecessors including Maya Angelou and Elizabeth Alexander.
 Mindful of the past, she wore earrings and a caged bird ring — a tribute to Angelou's classic memoir “I Know Why the Caged Bird Sings” — given to her by Orpah Winfrey, a close friend of the late writer.

 “I have never been prouder to see another young woman rise!
 Brava Brava, @TheAmandaGorman!
 Maya Angelou is cheering—and so am I," Winfrey tweeted.
 Gorman was also praised by “Hamilton” playwright Lin-Manuel Miranda, who tweeted “YES @TheAmandaGorman!!!”
 Gorman, soon responded: “Thx @Lin_Manuel!
 Did you catch the 2 @HamiltonMusical references in the inaugural poem?
 I couldn’t help myself!”